Daniel P. Dain

 - Mr. Dain is a member of the Real Estate, Boston, and American Bar Associations.

-- Member, Town of Needham Golf Course Advisory Committee
+- Chair, Town of Needham Golf Course Advisory Committee

 - Treasurer, Needham Land Trust